ReVeal: Self-Evolving Code Agents via Reliable Self-Verification: Methods

 \subsubsection{Tool-Augmented Verification}

-The interaction between the LLMs and external tools plays a critical role in ensuring the accuracy and reliability of the verification process.
-During training, execution results such as runtime errors, defective test cases and failed test cases are parsed into structured <tool-feedback>.
-This feedback guides the model's next generation-verification turn, enabling it to revise both the candidate code and its associated test cases.
-Importantly, such execution feedback provides highly informative signals that guide the model to explore a broader and more promising solution space beyond its original exploration boundary.
-This enhanced exploration capability is especially valuable in RL, where discovering higher-quality positive examples can significantly improve policy learning.
+The interaction with external tools provides reliable, fine-grained supervisory signals that condition subsequent reasoning and enable systematic refinement of both code and verification strategies across turns.
+More importantly, tool interaction broadens exploration during reinforcement learning by revealing concrete failure modes, steering the policy into promising regions of the search space beyond a single attempt and helping it escape local optima.
+Empirically (see §\ref{sec:analysis}), this yields consistently higher Pass@k than the base model.

-To ensure feedback quality during training, we adopt a filtering mechanism: test cases generated by the model are executed on the candidate code only if they are verified as correct against a golden solution.
-This ensures that execution traces reflect legitimate supervision, thereby improving the precision of the feedback and guiding exploration toward correct solutions.
-At test time, however, golden code is not available.
-All generated test cases are assumed as valid, making the verification process fully autonomous.
-This imposes a strong demand on the model's ability to generate high-quality test cases.
-To support this requirement, we develop a customized training algorithm that significantly enhances the model's capability to plan and generate high-quality test cases, enabling reliable self-verification during inference.
+During RL training, the \texttt{<tool-feedback>} section is excluded from the loss and used only as contextual input, which stabilizes optimization while preserving coherent multi-turn rollouts.
+To ensure feedback quality during training, we adopt a filtering mechanism: model-generated test cases are executed on candidate code only if they are verified against a golden solution.
+This guarantees that execution traces provide legitimate supervision, thereby improving feedback precision and guiding exploration toward correct solutions.
+At test time, no golden reference is available; all generated test cases are executed, making verification fully autonomous.
+This places a strong demand on the model’s ability to generate high-quality tests.
+To meet this demand, ReVeal adopts a novel RL algorithm that incentivizes diverse and reliable test construction.

-Finally, during RL training, the <tool-feedback> section is excluded from the loss computation and treated solely as contextual input.
-This masking strategy stabilizes training and preserves the model's coherent reasoning sequences from disruption.